 The pro forma condensed combined balance sheet has been adjusted to reflect the preliminary allocation of the purchase price to identifiable net assets acquired and the excess purchase price to goodwill.
 The purchase price allocation included within these unaudited pro forma condensed combined financial statements is based upon a purchase price of approximately \$5.8 billion.
 This amount was derived from the estimated number of shares of our common stock to be issued of approximately 1.5 billion, based on the outstanding shares of XM common stock, preferred stock and restricted stock on March 31, 2008 and the exchange ratio of 4.6 per each XM share, at a price of \$3.79 per share, the average closing price of our shares of common stock for the two days prior to, including and two days subsequent to the public announcement of the merger.
 The actual number of newly issued shares of our common stock to be delivered in connection with the merger will be based upon the actual number of XM shares issued and outstanding when the merger closes.
-The purchase price also includes the estimated fair value of warrants, restricted stock and stock options, restricted stock and warrants in us and the price per share will be adjusted for the 4.6 exchange ratio.
-Vested stock options, restricted stock and warrants issued by us in exchange for options, restricted stock and warrants held by employees and directors of XM are considered part of the purchase price.
-Accordingly, the purchase price includes an estimated fair value of stock options, restricted stock and warrants of paproxing, restricted stock and warrants of approxing, restricted stock and warrants of approxing to part of the purchase price.
-Accordingly, the
+The purchase price also includes the estimated fair value of warrants, restricted stock and stock options to be issued as of the closing date of the merger in exchange for similar securities of XM.
+XM options, restricted stock and warrants will be exchanged for stock options, restricted stock and warrants in us and the price per share will be adjusted for the 4.6 exchange ratio.
+Vested stock options, restricted stock and warrants is sued by us in exchange for options, restricted stock and warrants held by employees and directors of XM are considered part of the purchase price.
+Accordingly, the purchase price includes an estimated fair value of stock options, restricted stock and warrants of approximately \$221 million.